juancastilla/groundwater-games/README.md

 # groundwater-games
-A suite of games to reinforce teaching and learning in groundwater science subjects
+A collection of games to teach groundwater science